alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-build-compute-vm-image.md

 + where `<SHM ID>` is the [management environment ID](how-to-deploy-shm.md#management-environment-id) for this SRE

+### :pencil: Notes

-Once you have launched a new build by running the `./Provision_Compute_VM.ps1` script, the build will take several hours to complete (currently this is approximately **2h30**).
++ Although the `./Provision_Compute_VM.ps1` script will finish running in a few minutes, the build itself will take several hours.
-During this time, you can monitor the build by accessing the machine using `ssh` and either reading through the full build log at `/var/log/cloud-init-output.log` or running the summary script using `/opt/verification/analyse_build.py` .
++ We recommend **monitoring** the build by accessing the machine using `ssh` and either reading through the full build log at `/var/log/cloud-init-output.log` or running the summary script using `/opt/verification/analyse_build.py`.
-Note that the VM will automatically shutdown at the end of the cloud-init process - if you want to analyse the build after this point, you will need to turn it back on in the Azure portal.
++ Note that the VM will automatically shutdown at the end of the cloud-init process - if you want to analyse the build after this point, you will need to turn it back on in the Azure portal.

+### :warning: Troubleshooting

++ If you are unable to access the VM over `ssh` please check whether you are trying to connect from one of the approved IP addresses that you defined under `vmImages > buildIpAddresses` in the SHM config file.
++ You can check which IP addresses are currently allowed by looking at the `AllowBuildAdminSSH` inbound connection rule in the `RG_SH_NETWORKING > NSG_IMAGE_BUILD` network security group in the subscription where you are building the candidate VM

 ## :camera: 4.
-Converting candidate VMs to images
+Convert candidate VM to an image

 Once you are happy with a particular candidate, you can convert it into an image as follows: